 The secret is there is no secret.
 It’s plain and simple.
 The key to having success with any schedule depends greatly on having the discipline to maintain this schedule.

 This is why as a student of Skillz Drum Lessons you won’t see many 15 minute clips called ‘Drum Lessons’.
-We try to make sure you actually practice playing drums instead of looking at me playing things you want to learn.
+I try to make sure you actually practice playing drums instead of looking at me playing things you want to learn.

 We also include time indicators for every lesson.